 So how do you come up with a fair price when there’s so many factors to consider?

-Many digital marketers adhere to the one cent per follower (or $100 per 10K followers) rule, but only as a starting point for their calculation.
+While there is no one-size-fits all pricing, many digital marketers adhere to the one cent per follower (or $100 per 10K followers) rule, but only as a starting point for their calculation.

 From there, you can adjust and take other factors into consideration, such as engagement rate, client budget, campaign length, and other partnership specifics.